rbowsley/lamplighthelp/source/29-2-0_Staff_Management_Module:_Contract_Details_Tab.markdown

 # 29.2.0 {{Staff}} Management Module: Contract Details Tab

-> Contract detail information is used by the timesheet system in its calculations.

-The information entered into this tab forms the basis for the calculations that are used for the timesheet and the annual leave summary.
+> Details in the contract are used in different places for the {{Staff}} Management Module: the timesheet system uses it in calculations as does the annual leave summary

-To enter information click on the Add button, found on the right hand side within the Contract details tab of a {{staff}} members profile.
-A form will open up and details can be entered.
-Click Save on the right hand side when complete.
+You will need to enter details into the 'Contract' tab on a person's profile before you can use the timesheet and annual leave calculations.

+To enter information:
+- Navigate to the 'Contract details' tab in the profile (you will only see this if it is your own profile or you are in the {{staff}} member's direct line of management).
+- Click on the 'Add' button.
+- A form will open up for you to enter the required details.
+- When you have finished click 'Save'.

 ![{{Staff}} contract details tab](121a.png)

-{{Staff}} may only have one contract open at any time, so if you add a new contract record an existing one that's still open will be 'closed' - the date to will be set automatically.
+{{Staff}} may only have one contract open at any time, so if you add a new contract record an existing one that's still open will automatically be marked as 'closed' - the date to will be set automatically.

 ###### staff module